girlscript/winter-of-contributing/JavaScript/Topics/NPM Packages/README.md

 #### Few things to notice:
 1. replace `<package-name>` with name of the package you want to install.
 NPM will throw an error if no package with that name exists in the repo.

-2. You can type `-i` instead of `install` while installing NPM packages.
+2. You can type `i` instead of `install` while installing NPM packages.

 3. Similarly, you can use `-g` instead of `--global` as  a shortcut.